aim-qmul/4a2a/README.md

 ## Installation

-The pre-built VST3 binaries for Windows and macOS can be found in the [releases](https://github.com/aim-qmul/4a2a/releases).
+The pre-built VST3 binaries for Windows and macOS are available in the [releases](https://github.com/aim-qmul/4a2a/releases) section.
 One can also build the plugin from source using the [Projucer](https://juce.com/download/) project file.

 ## Training code